mattfelber/RockPaperScissors-Markov-Detection/README.md

 Rock Paper Scissors A.I.
-Gesture detection and a Markov chain algorithm to pick moves.
+with a Markov chain algorithm for moves, and gesture detection.

 ![](/rps.png)